Reinforcement Learning for Feedback-Enabled Cyber Resilience: Conclusions and Discussions

 \section{Conclusions and Discussions}

 Cyber-resilient mechanisms (CRM) complement the imperfect cyber protections by strategically responding to unknown threats and maintaining the critical functions and performances in the event of successful attacks.
 A CRM can be viewed as a feedback system that consists of three critical components: sensing, reasoning, and actuation.
 Sensing aims to acquire information about the system as well as the footprint of the attacker.
-Reasoning builds on the acquired information for the inference of the attack behaviors and the design of the optimal resiliency strategies.
-Actuation reconfigures the system according the optimal strategy by adapting the system parameters and attributes to unknown threats.
-The sensing-reasoning-actuating feedback loop establishes an adaptive and dynamic system architecture for cyber resiliency.
+Reasoning builds on the acquired information to infer the attack behaviors and the design of the optimal resilience strategies.
+Actuation reconfigures the system according to the optimal strategy by adapting the system parameters and attributes to unknown threats.
+The sensing-reasoning-actuating feedback loop establishes an adaptive and dynamic system architecture for cyber resilience.